Why You Feel Stuck: A Nervous System Perspective on Stress, Patterns & Adaptation

 The Nervous System & Stress Adaptation

+Your nervous system is constantly adapting to your environment.
 Every experience, physical, emotional or chemical, is processed and stored as information.

 When you encounter stress, your system shifts into a more alert state (fight-or-flight).
+This is intelligent, deliberate and necessary.

-When stress becomes ongoing, your body doesn’t fail - it adapts.
+But it’s designed to be temporary.
+When stress becomes chronic, your body doesn’t fail - it adapts.

 When Adaptation Becomes a Pattern